 - How much time and effort you are asking the customer to put in

-To give you an idea of the range of actual participation you might expect I’ll use numbers from Beta programs that I have run over the years.
+To gauge the range of actual participation, I would use numbers from Beta programs that I have run over the years.

-For an existing (vs. brand new) product that is very popular, low-risk to install and use and doesn’t take a lot of time and effort you might be able to get away with contacting only 25 people initially.
-Out of those 20 would likely fit your criteria (if you were targeted in your initial contacts), and 15 might sign up.
-Of these you can expect 8-10 to actually use the product enough to give you some valid Beta feedback. (roughly 30% of the initial number contacted)
+For an existing (vs. brand new) product that is very popular, low-risk to install and use, and doesn’t take a lot of time and effort, you may get away with contacting only 25 people initially.
+Out of those, 20 would likely fit your criteria (if you were targeted in your initial contacts), and 15 might sign up.
+Of these, you can expect 8-10 will actually use the product and give you some valid Beta feedback (roughly 30% of the initial number contacted).

 Kicking Off the Program

-Once you’ve lined up all of your participants and gotten them to sign a Beta program agreement and NDA you are ready to kick off the program.
-The most important thing at this point is to do everything that you can to avoid a false start.
-If the participants have a bad first experience with the product your chances of getting them to continue putting in effort will be much lower.
+Once all your participants have signed a Beta program agreement and NDA you are ready to kick off the program.
+The most important thing at this point is to do everything you can to avoid a false start.
+If the participants have a bad first experience with the product, your chances of getting them to continue putting in effort will be much lower.

-To avoid this make sure you have agreed with your team about what the criteria should be for starting the program.
+To avoid this, agree with your team on what the criteria should be for starting the program.
 For example, you may all agree that the program won’t begin until all fatal/crashing bugs have been fixed.
 Or you may have the criteria that N number of users must have been running the product internally with no major problems for at least a week.

-The other approach you may want to use is to deploy with one or two of the participants that are more technical and/or that you know better than the others.
-You may even want to go their company if they are local and watch them get up and running so that you can figure out where any of the likely bumps in the road might be for other participants.
+Another approach you can try is to deploy with one or two of the participants that are more technical and/or that you know better than the others.
+You may even want to go to their company (if they are local) and watch them get up and running.
+You can figure out where any of the likely bumps in the road may be for other participants.